HackAndPwn/HackAndPwn.github.io/_posts/2020-05-23-windows-7-esu-patching.md

 * Removed link to IE 11 Cumulative Update.

 ### Update 2020-05-25
 * Internet Explorer 11 Cumulative Update (KB4556798) is included with the generic Windows 7 Monthly Update.
-Therefore, this update is no longer required.</p>
+Therefore, this update is no longer required.

 </details>